-Travel surveys to support regional planning and transit implementation will be developed and deployed during FY 2021.
-The Triangle Travel Survey was completed in 2016 and 2020 and will occur on a biennial basis.
-This is a study of day-to-day household travel activity and typical travel patterns for residents of the Triangle region.
+Regional travel surveys were conducted in FY 23.
 The data collected in this study will be used to update the database of household travel behavior and to forecast travel needs into the future.
 The benefit to the MPO will be a more accurate and reliable travel demand model that represents and captures local travel behavior and travel patterns.
 MPO Staff will work to analyze and disseminate trends, results and data from the travel surveys.
+Work in FY 24 will continue to analyze the travel survey data.